Planet of the Apes (2001 film): Plot

-In 2029, aboard the United States Air Force space station Oberon, Leo Davidson works closely with apes who are trained for space missions.
-His favorite ape co-worker is a chimpanzee named Pericles.
-With a deadly electromagnetic storm approaching the station, a small space pod piloted by Pericles is used to probe the storm.
+In 2029, aboard the space station Oberon, Leo Davidson works closely with apes who are trained for space missions.
+His favorite is a chimpanzee named Pericles.
+As a deadly electromagnetic storm approaches the station, a small space pod piloted by Pericles probes it.
 Pericles's pod heads into the storm and disappears.
-Leo takes a second pod to find Pericles.
-Entering the storm, Leo loses contact with the Oberon, and in 5021 A.D., crashes on a planet called Ashlar.
-He learns that the world is ruled by intelligent apes who treat humans as slaves.
+Leo takes a second pod to find Pericles, despite lacking authority to do so.
+Entering the storm, Leo loses contact with the Oberon and, in 5021 A.D., crashes on a planet called Ashlar.
+He learns that the world is ruled by intelligent apes who treat humans as enslaved people.

 Leo meets a female chimpanzee named Ari, who protests the mistreatment humans receive.
-Ari decides to buy Leo and a female slave named Daena to have them work as servants in the house of her father, Senator Sandar.
+Ari decides to buy Leo and an enslaved woman named Daena to have them serve as servants in her father Senator Sandar's house.
 Leo escapes his cage and frees other humans.
-Limbo, an orangutan trader in captured humans, sees them but is taken prisoner to ensure his silence.
+Limbo, an orangutan trader in captured humans, sees them but is taken prisoner to keep him silent.
 The murderous General Thade and his gorilla junior, Colonel Attar, march ape warriors to pursue the humans.
-Leo discovers Calima, the forbidden, holy temple of "Semos", the first ape, whom the apes revere as a God.

-Calima turns out to be the remains of the Oberon which had crashed on the planet's surface and now looks ancient (the name Calima comes from the sign "CAution LIve aniMAls", the relevant letters being the only ones not covered in dust).
-According to the computer logs, the station has been there for thousands of years.
-Leo realizes that when he entered the vortex, he was pushed forward in time, while the Oberon, searching after him, was not, crashing on the planet long before he did.
+Leo discovers Calima, the forbidden, holy temple of "Semos", the first ape, whom the apes revere as a god and believe will someday return.
+Calima turns out to be the remains of the Oberon which had crashed on the planet's surface and now looks ancient.
+(Note: The name Calima comes from the sign "CAution LIve aniMAls", the relevant letters being the only ones not covered in dust.)
+According to the computer logs, the station has been there for millennia.
+Leo realizes that when he entered the vortex, he was pushed forward in time, while the Oberon, searching for him, was not, crashing on the planet long before he did.